PhonePe

-PhonePe is an Indian digital payments and financial services company headquartered in Bengaluru, Karnataka, India.
+PhonePe is an Indian digital payments and financial services company, headquartered in Bengaluru.
 It was founded in December 2015, by Sameer Nigam, Rahul Chari and Burzin Engineer.
 The PhonePe app, based on the Unified Payments Interface, went live in August 2016.

 The PhonePe app is accessible in 11 Indian languages.
 It enables users to perform various financial transactions such as sending and receiving money, recharging mobile and DTH, making utility payments, conducting in-store payments.

 History

 PhonePe was incorporated in December 2015.
 In April 2016, the company was acquired by Flipkart and as part of the acquisition, the FxMart license was transferred to PhonePe and rebranded as the PhonePe wallet.
 PhonePe's co-founder Sameer Nigam was appointed as the CEO of the company.

 In August 2016, the company partnered with Yes Bank to launch a UPI-based mobile payment app, based on the government-backed UPI platform.

+In December 2020, Flipkart and PhonePe declared a partial split, with Walmart maintaining its majority ownership in PhonePe and the two entities functioning independently.
+In 2022, PhonePe shifted its domicile to India from Singapore and completed separation from Flipkart.

-In 2022, they were launching international UPI payments, allowing Indian users traveling abroad to pay foreign merchants with Unified Payments Interface (UPI).
+In 2022, it launched international UPI payments, allowing Indian users traveling abroad to pay foreign merchants with Unified Payments Interface (UPI).

 In 2022, PhonePe obtained licensing from the Reserve Bank of India for operating a Semi-Closed Prepaid Payment system.

+In January 2023, PhonePe raised $350 million from General Atlantic, a US growth equity firm, at a pre-money valuation of $12 billion.
+It raised another $100 million in primary capital in February 2023 from Ribbit Capital, Tiger Global, and TVS Capital Funds, followed by $200 million in primary capital from Walmart, and another $100 million from General Atlantic at the same valuation.

 In April 2023, PhonePe launched a new shopping app called 'Pincode', focused on hyperlocal e-commerce and built on top of the ONDC platform.

-In August 2023, PhonePe launched Share.Market, foraying into stock broking and mutual fund investment via its subsidiary PhonePe Wealth Broking.
-The platform allows users to trade in stocks and mutual funds, including intraday trading and pre-curated investment baskets.
+In August 2023, PhonePe launched Share.Market, a stock broking and mutual fund investment platform, via its subsidiary PhonePe Wealth Broking.
 In February 2024, PhonePe introduced Indus Appstore, a mobile app store.
-The app store offers over 2 lakh apps and games across 45 categories.

-In April 2024, PhonePe converted into a public company and changed its name from PhonePe Private Limited to PhonePe Limited as part of its preparations for an initial public offering.
-According to media reports, in september 2025, PhonePe filed draft papers with SEBI for IPO via the confidential pre filing route.
+In April 2025, PhonePe converted into a public company and changed its name from PhonePe Private Limited to PhonePe Limited as part of its preparations for an initial public offering.
+According to media reports, in September 2025, PhonePe filed draft papers with SEBI for IPO via the confidential pre filing route.

-Ownership and funding

-In December 2020, Flipkart and PhonePe declared a partial split, with Walmart maintaining its majority ownership in PhonePe and the two entities now functioning independently.

-PhonePe announced the acquisition of $350 million from General Atlantic, a US growth equity firm, at a pre-money valuation of $12 billion.
-Subsequently, another $100 million was attained in primary capital in February 2023 from Ribbit Capital, Tiger Global, and TVS Capital Funds, followed by $200 million in primary capital from Walmart, and another $100 million from General Atlantic at the same valuation.
-This brings the total amount of funding raised by PhonePe to $850 million.